rsweenie/d8-platform/docs/_posts/2019-01-18-DUPLICATING_MODIFYING_VIEWS.md

 5. click title link to change it and click "Apply"
 6. under "Fields" click "Add"
 7.
-    a. on the "Add fields" overlay, search "Headline" by typing in form field
+    1. on the "Add fields" overlay, search "Headline" by typing in form field
-    b. click the checkbox of the "Headline" field and click "Add and configure fields"
+    2. click the checkbox of the "Headline" field and click "Add and configure fields"
 8. on the "Configure Field: Content: Headline" overlay, click "Apply"
 9. in the "Fields" area, click the dropdown arrow and choose "Rearrange"
 10. to rearrange:
-    a. on the "Rearrange fields" overlay, click on the four-way arrow on the right to move the "Content: Headline Headline" field up under "Content: Title Title"
+    1. on the "Rearrange fields" overlay, click on the four-way arrow on the right to move the "Content: Headline Headline" field up under "Content: Title Title"
-    b. click "Apply"
+    2. click "Apply"
 11. use the "Preview" to verify the change
 12. to remove a type of content from the current list, click the "Add" button in the Filter Criteria area
 13. to add:
-    a.
-Search for "content type" on the "Add filter criteria" overlay
+    1. Search for "content type" on the "Add filter criteria" overlay
-    b. click the checkbox of the "Content type" result and click "Add and configure filter criteria"
+    2. click the checkbox of the "Content type" result and click "Add and configure filter criteria"
 14. to configure the filter:
-    a. on the "Configure filter criterion: Content: Content type" overlay, click the checkbox for "Expose this filter to visitors, to allow them to change it"
+    1. on the "Configure filter criterion: Content: Content type" overlay, click the checkbox for "Expose this filter to visitors, to allow them to change it"
-    b. click the "Is not one of" radio button under "Operator"
+    2. click the "Is not one of" radio button under "Operator"
-    c. click the "Links" checkbox under "Content types"
+    3. click the "Links" checkbox under "Content types"
-    d. click the "Expose operator" checkbox
+    4. click the "Expose operator" checkbox
-    e. click "Apply"
+    5. click "Apply"
 15. verify the results in "Preview"
 16. click "Save" when done